omicscodeathon/ace2_covid/README.md

-# Expression Level Analysis of ACE2 Receptor in African and non-African CoVID-19 patients
+# Expression Level Analysis of ACE2 Receptor in African-American and non-African-American CoVID-19 patients

 ## Global Malaria belt